AudioBible/KJV/README.md

 It's all connected to the biggest lie in the world, about the shape of the world, once you understand you will see how to tell through their lies of deception.
 Check out the collection of youtube videos and do some research on these topics.
 Arm yourself with knowledge!
 Don't be a clown!

+Oh! you think I'm crazy?!
+Go pray for me, I will be praying for you too!
+I pray God doesn't slap you even harder with the Truth you refuse to seek!

 **Note**: Some images are links to a youtube video, obviously the blue text is a link to a video or playlist or a page on the site.

 [![JUST KEEP WATCHING FLAT EARTH VIDEOS AND ANTI NEW WORLD ORDER VIDEOS](images/12790840_469275703272169_3170264075263137737_n.jpg)](https://www.youtube.com/results?search_query=flat+earth+live)